Informed financial consent

 Make sure to ask for informed financial consent

-Before receiving treatment you're entitled to know who will be treating you & how much each doctor or specialist (if there is more than one, and there usually is) will charge.
+Before receiving treatment you're entitled to know who will be treating you and how much each doctor or specialist (if there is more than one, and there usually is) will charge.
 Our online tools let you check the average costs involved with your procedure.

 Once you have this cost information from your specialist and hospital, you can review your potential out of pocket expenses and decide with your specialist if you need to make any changes to your proposed treatment plan.
 Our questions in Choosing a specialist and Choosing a hospital can help you start this conversation.
-You can also contact us if you need more information about making the most of being an nib customer.
+You can also contact us if you need more information about making the most of being an nib member.

 - Details of the proposed procedure including hospital, admission date, procedure details such as MBS items, their description and fee for each item.

 - Other services or specialists such as anaesthetist, assistant surgeon, pathology and radiology, including their estimate of fee.